Every mom is a working mom.

 I have tried blenders and juicers but my Nutribullet is far superior in both performance and convenience.

-When you have long hair as I do, you really have to commit time to wash, dry, and styling it.
+If you are a woman with long hair, you get it when I say you really have to commit time to wash, dry, and style it.

 I wash my hair twice a week and that’s the perfect amount for me.
-Occasionally, my hair requires some attention between washes.
+Only occasionally does my hair require attention between washes.

 When it does, I rely on dry shampoo.
 I love this stuff!
 With minor effort, my hair looks fresh and ready for the day.

 (If you run out and need some touchup, a little cornstarch works great, too.)

 Getting the kids on Their Way

 If you have been a mom for any length of time, you know there are so many working parts when a kid (or more) lives with you.
 And not all of us can rely on the help of a nanny, another parent or child care.